valu3s-mu/mu-fret/fret-electron/docs/_media/user-interface/writingReqs.md

 ***

-The list of variables shown in the *Dictionary* tab is used to autocomplete when typing in the editor of the  *Create Requirement* and *Update Requirement* dialog.
+The list of variables shown in the *GLOSSARY* tab is used to autocomplete when typing in the editor of the  *Create Requirement* and *Update Requirement* dialog.

 ***